Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkobject.md

 GetComponent<NetworkObject>().ChangeOwnership(clientId);
 ```

-The default behavior is that an object is owned by the server.
+The default behavior is that an object is owned by the client.
 To give ownership back to the server, you can use the `RemoveOwnership` call:

 ```csharp
 GetComponent<NetworkObject>().RemoveOwnership();